Leon Greenman: Later life

+Greenman had hoped to reunite with his wife and son, but learned after liberation that both had been killed at Auschwitz.
+Greenman would never remarry.
 Greenman returned to Rotterdam immediately after the war, and he moved back to England in November 1945.
 He took home uniforms and other mementos of his imprisonment.
 He lived in Ilford, working on a market stall for 40 years, and also performing as a tenor under the stage name "Leon Maure".

 After hearing Colin Jordan, the leader of the National Socialist Movement, addressing a rally in Trafalgar Square in 1962, Greenman determined to tell his story to anyone who would listen.
 Late into his life, he would visit schools to bear witness to the Holocaust, showing them his tattoo and telling them his story.
 He donated photographs and mementos to the Jewish Museum in Finchley, which opened a permanent gallery showing his collection in 1995.
 An accompanying book, Leon Greenman Auschwitz Survivor 98288, was published in 1996.
 Into his nineties Greenman was to be found in the museum every Sunday, willing to talk to anyone about his experiences and he also guided tours around the camp at Auschwitz.
 The museum's collection was merged with that of the Jewish Museum in Camden (now London Jewish Museum), where upon reopening in 2010 Greeman's item formed a permanent gallery, the Holocaust Gallery.

 He also campaigned against the far right, regularly receiving threats of violence as a result; in 1994, his home in London was attacked.
 In 1993, he joined the demonstration calling for the closure of the British National Party headquarters in Welling in south-east London.
 He also actively supported the Anti-Nazi League and Unite Against Fascism.
 In 2002, aged 91, he demonstrated against a visit to London by far-right Austrian politician Jörg Haider.
 He received an OBE for services against racism in 1988.